optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ##### `numdiff_options` and similar

 Replace the current dictionaries by dataclasses.
-Dictionaries are supported during a deprecation cycle.
+Dictionaries are still supported.

 (algorithm-interface)=